 Firstly, I’d like to bring up the ‘dealbreakers.’
 I wouldn’t recommend OpenBSD to those that:

 $PREVIOUS_OS.
 There’s probably a way to make OpenBSD do what you want, but it’s the OpenBSD way, not the

 If you remain unfettered by these, or at least aren’t bothered by them too much, continue on.
 Otherwise, perhaps Librehunt will be of more avail.

 When I say simplicity, I mean architectural simplicity.
 OpenBSD follows the Unix philosophy and consciously avoids feature creep.
 There aren’t as many bells and whistles compared to other operating systems and that’s good!
 That means there’s less to sift through if something breaks.

-instance, a secure web server with automated certificate renewal can be
+For instance, a web server with HTTPS and automated certificate renewal

 See OpenBSD’s “innovations” page for more cool software and ideas developed by the OpenBSD project.
 Did you know that OpenSSH is an OpenBSD project?